-After a three-day passive aggressive fight with a Gentleman Caller (GC), I realize how important it is to say, “I don’t want to be your friend.”
+After a three-day passive-aggressive fight with a Gentleman Caller (GC), I realize how important it is to say, “I don’t want to be your friend.”

 Over the years, I’ve lost many friends.
 Switching towns and schools every couple of years as a kid ruins the ability to have lifelong friends.
 Being shipped off to grandparents or relatives in summers for daycare imparts seasonal playmates.

 It was certainly true that former roommate, This Chick (TC), and I had many differences.
 We are diametrically opposite from physical traits to diverse lifestyle choices, temperaments, and experiences.
 The bond between us was forged by similar problems; each of us getting out of a relationship and needing a new place to live.

 However, what happens when you realize you just don’t like them anymore?
-When you realize that their personality is just so fucked, you can’t associate.
-Without disagreement or problem, do you tell them, “I don’t want to be friends”?
+When you realize that their personality is just so [expletive], you can’t associate.
+Without a disagreement or problem, how do you tell them, “I don’t want to be friends”?

 french exit: To make an early exit without saying good-bye